DarrylGamroth/Hsm.jl/README.md

 - **Event tracking**: Automatic tracking of the current event being processed
 - **Type-safe default handlers**: Each state machine gets its own set of type-specific default handlers
 - **Polymorphism**: Multiple concrete state machine types can share a common abstract interface
+- **Zero-cost tracing**: Optional tracing hooks for debugging and instrumentation with no overhead when unused

 ## Installation